My journey in Indonesia continued . After visiting the marvelous Mount Bromo, my body was asking for another dose of active and amazing volcanoes.

 The Mount Rinjani Trek can be easily done with an agency or independently.
 In this case, I decided to go with an agency, mainly because I was traveling without the appropriate gear.
 The agencies provide a guide, sleeping bag, tent and several porters who carry all the food and cook basic but tasty Indonesian dishes.

-Mount Rinjani Trek in 3 days / 2 nights:
+Hiking Mount Rinjani in 3 days / 2 nights:

 Day 1: Senaru – Camp 1